 - Cash back rewards: You may earn up to 5% cash back on business-related expenses; rates for ongoing rewards vary by card issuer; you may earn higher returns on specific spending categories, like office supplies or airfare

 - Enterprise perks: Free benefits may include access to airport lounges and travel insurance

-- Centralized monitoring: Track corporate credit card spending in real time with online dashboards that allow you to monitor individual cardholder use; this powerful analytics solution also allows companies to track the type of spending the company does most frequently, which can help with budgeting expenses
+- Centralized monitoring: Track corporate credit card spending in real-time with online dashboards that allow you to monitor individual cardholder use; this powerful analytics solution also allows companies to track the spending the company does most frequently, which can help with budgeting expenses

 - Spending controls: Set up individual limits, locations and times of day when a corporate employee credit card may be used; you may be able to freeze individual cards and receive alerts on employee spending via your mobile devices